oracle/odpi/doc/src/public_structs/dpiObjectAttrInfo.rst

 .. member:: dpiOracleTypeNum dpiObjectAttrInfo.oracleTypeNum

     Specifices the Oracle type of the attribute.
-It will be one of the values from the enumeration :ref:`dpiOracleTypeNum`.
+It will be one of the values from the enumeration :ref:`dpiOracleTypeNum<dpiOracleTypeNum>`.

 .. member:: dpiNativeTypeNum dpiObjectAttrInfo.defaultNativeTypeNum

     Specifices the default native type of the attribute.
-It will be one of the values from the enumeration :ref:`dpiNativeTypeNum`.
+It will be one of the values from the enumeration :ref:`dpiNativeTypeNum<dpiNativeTypeNum>`.

 .. member:: dpiObjectType \*dpiObjectAttrInfo.objectType